resoluteworks/invirt/docs/docs/framework/security/overview.md

 #### Login/Logout
 As these operations are usually heavy coupled to the authentication provider being used and the application design, we left this to the developer to wire according to the system requirements.
+Handling magic links, MFA and other authentication options is not something that Invirt wants to or can prescribe.

 #### Authorisation
 Invirt doesn't implement authorisation semantics, as we felt that this is an area where the application must be allowed flexibility.
-We didn't want to make any assumptions about the applications authorisation requirements and whether it should use RBAC (Role Based Access Control) or ABAC (Attribute-Based Access), for example.
+We didn't want to make any assumptions about the applications authorisation requirements and whether, for example, it should use RBAC (Role Based Access Control) or ABAC (Attribute-Based Access).

 #### Path-based access control
 Some frameworks provide utilities to define paths and regular expressions to secure certain routes and resources based on a Principal's role or attributes.
 For example `/admin/*` can only be accessed by Role.ADMIN, etc.
 This is a practice that has a lot of limitations and it leads to a code base that is hard to maintain.
-It also falls in the realm of authorisation, which we discussed above.
+It also falls in the realm of authorisation, which we discarded above.

-That being said, should you require something along these lines, Invirt does provide a basic utility to wire custom Principal checks via a filter in a functional style.
+That being said, should you require something along these lines, Invirt provides a basic utility to wire custom Principal checks via a filter, but using a functional style.
 ```kotlin
 val permissionChecker: (Principal) -> Boolean = { principal ->
     "ADMIN" in principal.roles